cdp-one-field/opendatalakehouse/04_visualize.md

 ## Lab 1: Enable data visualization:

-1. On your CDP One console, click on
+1. On your CDP One console, click on `ANALYZE` filter
-2. Now, click on "Build a Data Science Project" to go to your Machine Learning workspace
+2. Now, click on `Build a Data Science Project` to go to your Machine Learning workspace
-3. Now create a
+3. Now create a `New Project` and name it `Embedded-DataViz` .
+Leave the other fields as is and click `Create Project`
-4. On the left pane, you will see a tab called
+4. On the left pane, you will see a tab called `Data` and then `Launch Data Application`.

 It will take a few minutes for the data application to launch.